Blog Contracts for Sponsored Projects

 I once had a client approve all the product choices and content created, only to turn around and ask for a different set of items to be featured.
 While it was a huge amount of work to re-shoot, the client provided a budget to cover the cost of the new items and for the additional photographer’s shoot fees.

 Protect yourself by having a discussion upfront to gauge what look and feel the client wants, whether it be colors, mood, framing, etc. Ask them for examples of past influencer content they’ve liked and examples of what they didn’t like.
+Experienced brands will often provide a mood board or lookbook for visual direction.

 Can you select the products you want to feature?
 If so, make sure they approve your product choices before you create the work.